junxit/us-congress-bills-119/metadata.md

 - 2025-04-10 — Introduced in House
 - 2025-04-10 — Introduced in House
 - 2025-04-10 — Referred to the House Committee on Energy and Commerce.
+- 2025-09-10 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2025-09-10 — Referred to the Subcommittee on Health.
+- 2025-09-10 — Subcommittee Consideration and Mark-up Session Held
+- 2025-09-17 — Committee Consideration and Mark-up Session Held
+- 2025-09-17 — Ordered to be Reported by the Yeas and Nays: 46 - 0.
+- 2025-10-03 — Placed on the Union Calendar, Calendar No. 280.
+- 2025-10-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-327.
+- 2025-10-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-327.